-For each affected facility under §60.5365a(j), you must reduce GHG (in the form of a limitation on emissions of methane) and VOC emissions by complying with the applicable requirements of §60.5397a(a) through (j).
-These requirements are independent of the closed vent system and cover requirements in §60.5411a.
+For each affected facility under §60.5365a(j), you must reduce GHG (in the form of a limitation on emissions of methane) and VOC emissions by complying with

 1.2.2.1.
-You must monitor all fugitive emission components, as defined in \$60.5430a, in accordance with paragraphs \$60.5397a(b) through (g).
-You must repair all sources of fugitive emissions in accordance with \$60.5397a(h).
-You must keep records in accordance with \$60.5397a(i) and report in accordance with \$60.5397a(j).
+You must monitor all fugitive emission components, as defined in §60.5430a, in accordance with paragraphs §60.5397a(b) through (g).
+You must repair all sources of fugitive emissions in accordance with §60.5397a(i) and report in accordance with §60.5397a(j).
 For purposes of this section, fugitive emissions are defined as: Any visible emission from a fugitive emissions component observed using optical gas imaging or an instrument reading of 500 ppm or greater using Method 21.